mcsee/Software-Design-Articles/Articles/Quotes/Software Engineering Great Quotes/readme.md

 ---

 > With tests, we can change the behavior of our code quickly and verifiably.
-Without them, we really don’t know if our code is getting better or worse."
+Without them, we really don’t know if our code is getting better or worse.

 *Michael Feathers*